mvarga1989/matejvarga/README.md

 Hello.
-A personal website of Matej Varga is on the following link https://mvarga1989.github.io/matejvarga/.
+A personal website of Matej Varga may be found on the following link https://mvarga1989.github.io/matejvarga/.